 Colin began coaching for ISA full time in 2015 and has been evolving his Laser coaching methodology on the ISA team ever since.
 His coaching style has been described as patient, methodical and analytical.

-It’s been said that going fast upwind in moderate and heavy air is all about fitness.
+It’s been said that going fast upwind in moderate and heavy air is all about fitness and energetic hiking.
 Laser sailing upwind in a breeze can be extremely demanding when conditions freshen and even athletes at the highest levels experience fatigue and pain over the course of a windy race day.

 Sailors who exert extra effort here with good technique will be well rewarded.

 This is explained in detail here.
 If the opportunity to apply maximum hike is available, we must do so to accelerate the boat to it’s highest potential speed for the new wind.
-Don’t discard opportunity for speed gains by heading up too soon.
-Lifts are treated the same way – get the boatspeed up first with sheeting and hiking when it hits, then head up.
+Don’t discard the opportunity for speed gains by heading up too soon.
+Lifts are treated the same way – get the boat speed up first with sheeting and hiking when it hits, then head up.

 Sailors who can identify waves upwind that are catchable/helpful will apply extra effort in combination with alignment to get productive surges or even surfs often resulting in incredible gains in speed and pointing.

 More hiking isn’t rewarded here with absolute speed/VMG gain necessarily, but without the effort, losses can be catastrophic.
 Sailors who don’t exert extra effort here will be punished with much lower than average speeds and increased leeway.
-If it’s not applied, often extra hiking force is required afterwards to recover the lost boatspeed resulting in greater fatigue overall.
-The boat is always more responsive to hiking when it is moving faster.
+If it’s not applied, often extra hiking force is required afterward to recover the lost boat speed resulting in greater fatigue overall.
+The boat is always more responsive to energetic hiking when it is moving faster.
 In other words, the same hiking effort has a greater effect when you’re moving faster.

-Hike hard through steerable wave sets, chop and/or when wave skew presents waves more head on.
-Increased loads help the boat “break through” the waves and keep it driving and powering through to help recover from bow impact drag.
-When any key drag component feels too high, try to accelerate with some quick focused hiking.
+Hike hard through steerable wave sets, chop and/or when wave skew presents waves more head-on.
+Increased loads help the boat “breakthrough” the waves and keep it driving and powering through to help recover from bow impact drag.
+When any key drag component feels too high, try to accelerate with some quickly focused hiking.